microsoft/vscode-cpptools/Documentation/LanguageServer/c_cpp_properties.json.md

   The ID of a VS Code extension that can provide IntelliSense configuration information for source files.

 * #### `Windows SDK version`
-  Version of the Windows SDK include path to use on Windows, e.g. `10.0.17134.0`.
+  The version of the Windows SDK include path to use on Windows, e.g. `10.0.17134.0`.

 * #### `macFrameworkPath`
   A list of paths for the Intellisense engine to use while searching for included headers from Mac frameworks.
 Only supported on Mac configuration.